- Getting Started

 - What is Mintos?

-Mintos is a peer-to-peer lending marketplace that connects investors with borrowers of various loan originators.
+Currently, Mintos is the leading peer-to-peer lending marketplace in continental Europe that connects investors with borrowers of various loan originators from around the world.
 It is an easy and transparent alternative to the traditional banking system.

-At Mintos, both retail and institutional investors can invest in fractions of loans originated across Europe.
+At Mintos, both retail and institutional investors can invest in fractions of loans originated across different continents and loan types.
 Currently, we offer the opportunity to invest in mortgage loans, personal unsecured loans, secured car loans, invoices, and small business loans.

-By connecting to the Mintos platform, loan originators get instant access to investors that are looking to purchase loans.
+By connecting to the Mintos marketplace, loan originators get instant access to investors that are looking to purchase loans.

 - How do I create an account?

 It is very easy.
-All you need to do is fill out our registration form here - https://www.mintos.com/en/investor-registration/
+All you need to do is fill out our registration form here.

 - How do I transfer money to my account?